ILNSuryaChandra/xai-telegram-notifier/README.md

 ## Installation
 1. setting up a bot:

       Start a Chat with BotFather:
-         Open the Telegram app and search for "BotFather" or go directly to @BotFather.
+         open BotFather at

+               t.me\BotFather

       Start a chat with BotFather by clicking the "Start" button.

       Create a New Bot:
          Send the /newbot command to BotFather.
 Follow the instructions, and BotFather will guide you through the process of creating a new bot.

       Choose a Name:
          BotFather will ask you to choose a name for your bot.
 This is the name that users will see when interacting with your bot.
 Pick a unique and descriptive name.

       Choose a Username:
          After selecting a name, BotFather will ask you to choose a username for your bot.
 The username must end with "bot" (e.g., "my_cool_bot").

       Receive Token:
          Once you've chosen a username, BotFather will generate a token for your new bot.
 The token is a long string of characters and numbers.
 Keep this token secure, as it is the key to interacting with the Telegram Bot API on behalf of your bot.

       Bot Created:
          BotFather will provide a message indicating that your bot has been created.
 It will also give you a link to your bot's profile.

       save this message as it contains your bot token.